Mastering Survival: Your Essential 72-Hour Survival Blueprint

 It sounds basic.
 It’s basic because it works under stress.

 A good 72-hour kit isn’t a fantasy rucksack you never carry.
 It’s a realistic setup you can actually use.
+Here’s the framework I teach:

-1) Shelter & warmth
+1) Shelter & Warmth

 If you’re cold and wet, you’re losing the game.
 Shelter and insulation are priority one.

-2) Fire & light
+2) Fire & Light

 Fire is warmth, morale, and a problem-solver — but only if you can do it safely and reliably.